logachev/cloud-custodian/docs/source/azure/policy/genericarmfilter.rst

 ================

-These filters can be applied to a specific resource type, such as ``azure.vm``, or they can be applied to all Azure resources by using ``azure.arm-resource`` as the resource type.
+These filters can be applied to a specific resource type, such as ``azure.vm``, or they can be applied to all Azure resources by using ``azure.armresource`` as the resource type.

 Metric Filter
 -------------